zsilbi/obuild/README.md

 };
 ```

-Then you can use it in your build config:
+Use your custom transformer in the build configuration:

 ```ts
 import { defineBuildConfig } from "obuild";